 In most of the United States, snow on Halloween would be an unusual sight.
 And for the hundreds of thousands of kids and parents set to prowl the neighborhood on October 31, weather that's below freezing would make the task a lot less enjoyable.
 You should have a pretty good sense of your area's snow probabilities based on previous years' weather — but Mother Nature is full of surprises, and you could be in for a White Halloween when you least expect it.

 Can I expect snow on Halloween this year?

-While we're a bit too far out to make accurate predictions about the weather in specific cities, the likelihood of snow on Halloween is low for most people.
-Most people in the Lower 48 have less than a three percent chance of snow in October, Alaskan climatologist Brian Brettschneider says.
-Bretschneider's criteria is a snow-depth of at least one inch or measurable snow on October 31.
+While we're a bit too far out to make accurate predictions about the weather on Halloween in specific cities, snow probability is low for most of us.
+There's less than a three percent chance of snow in October in large portions of the lower 48, Alaskan climatologist Brian Brettschneider says.
+(Bretschneider's criteria is a snow depth of at least one inch of measurable snow on October 31.)

-In 2011, a huge snowstorm whirled through parts of the Northeast, depositing at least 30 inches of snow in parts of Massachusetts and New Hampshire.
+In 2011, a Halloween blizzard whirled through parts of the Northeast, depositing at least 30 inches of snow in parts of Massachusetts and New Hampshire.
 Though the storm lasted only from October 29 to October 30, the snow lingered at least through Halloween.
-The event, which became known as "Snowtober," left 3 million without power and contributed to 39 direct and indirect deaths, according to NOAA.
+The event, which became known as "Snowtober," left three million without power and contributed to 39 direct and indirect deaths, according to NOAA.

 As we get closer to Halloween, meteorologists will have a better idea whether you'll need a pair of snow boots under your costume.
 Until then, it's never a bad idea to prepare for the worst.
 And let's say your weatherman is predicting snow in your area — what happens on Halloween then?
 Well, if you buy a snowflake Halloween costume, you'll fit right in!